Petri Nets Based on Lawvere Theories: Applications

-Like before this extends to a pseudofunctor rather than a functor.
+where $\Sigma s_i$ and $\Sigma t_i$ denote the copairing of the functions $s_i$ and $t_i$ respectively.
+The mapping characterizes the category $\mathfrak{F} (P)$ introduced in \cite{genovese}.
+Like before, this assignment extends to a pseudofunctor rather than a functor.
 Analogously to the situation for Petri nets, Genovese and Herold prove that after performing some quotients on the target category this turns into a functor and a left adjoint \cite{genovese}.